Ungeziefi/Subnautica-Mods/Tweaks/Tweaks.md

 - Disables eating and using medkits underwater.
 - Swivel chairs now can swivel.
 (Improved by adding acceleration, deceleration, and inertia.)
 - The bladderfish description now mentions it can be used as a source of oxygen.
+- Breaking outcrops requires a tool.

 ### Completed (New Features)
 - Randomizes the size of certain creatures.
 (Check Tweaks.cs#L81 for a list of them.)
+- Harvesting plants requires a knife or Thermoblade.

 ### To-Do
 - Reefbacks no longer surface.